I've Made My Bed

 Simply getting out of bed is hard on most days.
 I get it.
 It's hard for me, too.
 But taking two minutes to make your bed serves as mental training to prepare you for the things you don't always want to do.
 I like to think that making my bed each morning prepared me for the unexpected over the last several days.

-Since returning to the US from my travels in Asia three weeks ago, the less than ideal transitional living situation I'd establish erupted into a full-blown unsafe environment this past week.
-A discussion emerging out of left field turned into an actual threat of violence.
-Luckily, a steady mind gifted me with the ability to pause.
-A steady mind gifted me with the presence not to escalate the situation.
-A steady mind gifted me with the ability to do something I didn't want to do, listen rather than talk, since so much was yearning to be said - to defend, to attack, to set the story straight.
+Since returning to the US from my travels in Asia three weeks ago, the less than ideal transitional living situation I'd arranged erupted into a full-blown unsafe environment this past week.
+A discussion emerged out of left field and spiraled quickly into an actual threat of violence.
+Luckily, a steady mind gifted me the ability to pause.
+A steady mind gifted me the presence not to escalate the situation.
+A steady mind gifted me the ability to do something I didn't want to do, listen rather than talk, since so much was yearning to be said - to defend, to attack, to set the story straight.

 Just because I'd made my bed didn't mean I had to lie in it.

-Instead, I chose to pack my things and flea.
+Instead, I chose to pack my things and flee.
 Luckily, I was not alone.
-Luckily, I have resources and community, despite feeling alone and utterly obliterated over the last couple days.
+Luckily, I have resources and community, despite feeling alone and utterly obliterated over these last couple days.
 Though I'm still reeling from the situation and continue to process it, I work diligently each day to ensure that the states of my head and heart are clear.